OpenNingia/vscode-clearcase/README.md

 As a default, this extension is preconfigured for snapshot views.

-## Hijacked files
+## Hijacked Files

 To show hijacked files the following configuration properties exist:

-- clearcase.showHijackedFiles - to activate the feature
+- `clearcase.showHijackedFiles` - to activate the feature
-- clearcase.findHijackedCommandArguments - the command and its arguments to find hijacked files
+- `clearcase.findHijackedCommandArguments` - the command and its arguments to find hijacked files

 The command can be as follows:

-- cleartool ls /vob1 /vob2
+- `cleartool ls /vob1 /vob2`

 Here it is also possible to use the $CLEARTOOL_AVOBS environment variable.
 But for the sake of performance it is recommended to limit that search.